smartemission/smartemission/etl/options/README.txt

-This dir contains host-specific options in order to have configs locally.
+This dir contains specific options in order to have configs locally. docker.args is used in all ETL commands (see .sh files).
-Your .args file must be hostname.args.